PhotoboothProject/photobooth/faq/faq.md

   **PRINT section**:
   - Key code which triggers printing: **define**

+#### Remotebuzzer Software Button feature (Linux only)
+Software buttons can use the Remotebuzzer feature to make the button action taking effect at the same time on all devices accessing Photobooth!

+- Related configuration:
+  **GENERAL section**:
+  - IP address of the Photobooth web server: **define**

+  **HARDWARE BUTTON section**:
+  - Enable Software Buttons: **on**
+  - __Optional:__ Use GPIO for remotebuzzer: **off**

+Special Notes:

+- **Important: For WLAN connected screens you must make sure to set the IP address of the Photobooth web server in the admin settings - section "General"**.
+The loopback IP (127.0.0.1) does not work, it has to be the exact IP address of the Photobooth web server, to which the remote display connects to.
+- Can be combined with HID-Device buttons, GPIO connected Hardware Button and Rotary Encoder!
+- Having trouble?
+  - Switch Photobooth to DEV mode. (admin screen -> expert view -> general section)
+  - Reload the Photobooth homepage
+  - Check the browser developer console for error logs
+  - Check the server logs for errors at the Debug panel: [http://localhost/admin/debugpanel.php](http://localhost/admin/debugpanel.php)

 #### Remotebuzzer Hardware Button feature using connected HID devices (Linux only)
 An HID device connected to your hardware can trigger different actions.
 The HID device must be connected to one device you're accessing Photobooth from.
 Using the Remotebuzzer feature makes the button action taking effect at the same time on all devices accessing Photobooth!